America's Health Rankings, United Health Foundation Logo

 • Non-Hispanic Black and Hispanic women compared with white women.

-• Those who were not told by their provider that supine is the only safe sleep position for their infant, or who were told something different.
-Caregivers who received correct advice from their providers were 28% more likely to place their babies to sleep on their back.
+• Those who were not told by their provider that supine — lying flat on one’s back — is the only safe sleep position for their infant, or who were told something different.
+Caregivers who received correct advice from their providers were 28% more likely to place their babies to sleep on their backs.

-The American Academy of Pediatrics’ recently updated guidelines for reducing sleep-related infant deaths include:
+The American Academy of Pediatrics recently updated guidelines for reducing sleep-related infant deaths, including:

-• Placing infants on their backs for sleep on a firm, flat surface until age 12 months unless the infant has a medical reason to sleep in a different position.
+• Placing infants on their backs for sleep on a firm, flat surface until 12 months of age unless the infant has a medical reason to sleep in a different position.

 • Removing soft objects, loose bedding and crib bumpers from the infant's sleeping area.